Harry Gration: Public office

 In December 2009, Gration followed in the footsteps of his Look North colleague and Mayor of Wetwang, Paul Hudson, when he was declared honorary Mayor of Burn.

 In June 2018, Gration performed the wedding ceremony between Keeley Donovan and Johnny I'Anson in Knaresborough; Donovan is a Look North weather presenter and reporter and I'Anson also broadcasts for the BBC.

 He was a Deputy Lieutenant of North Yorkshire.

 Personal life

 Gration was married three times and had six children.
-His first two marriages, to Hilary Gardner (m.
-1974) and Rowena Cluness (m.
-1984), ended in divorce.
+His first two marriages, to Hilary Gardner (m.1974) and Rowena Cluness (m.1984), ended in divorce.

 He married his third wife, Helen Chene, in 2001.
-Gration died on 24 June 2022 at the age of 71.
+Gration died suddenly after collapsing on 24 June 2022 at the age of 71.
 It was later revealed that he was diagnosed with cancer, but this was unrelated to his death.

 A memorial service was held for Gration on 1 August 2022, which is Yorkshire Day, at York Minster.
 It was attended by Geoff Boycott, Dickie Bird and former Archbishop of York Dr John Sentamu.